Vertigo, Dizziness and Balance

 Our vestibular rehabilitation service provides assessment and treatment for people who are suffering from vertigo, dizziness and balance problems.

-These conditions often require a multidisciplinary approach in their management and we work with medical specialist such as ENTs, neurologists, rehabilitation physicians as well as audiologists and optometrists to achieve an optimal outcome.
+These conditions often require a multidisciplinary approach in their management and we work closely with medical specialist such as ENTs, neurologists, rehabilitation physicians as well as audiologists and optometrists to achieve an optimal outcome.
 If we feel that your condition needs further investigation we can guide you in the right direction, usually through consultation with your GP.

 Anyone can suffer from vertigo, dizziness and balance problems and in many cases symptoms come on suddenly and with no obvious cause.